jitlogic/zorka/docs/UserGuide/04apiref.md

 trappers created earlier without creating new ones (if none exists).
 Use `removeFileTrapper()` function to unregister and dispose file trappers.

+### Configuration access

+    zorka.hasCfg(key)

+    zorka.boolCfg(key)
+    zorka.boolCfg(key, defval)

+    zorka.intCfg(key)
+    zorka.intCfg(key, defval)

+    zorka.longCfg(key)
+    zorka.longCfg(key, defval)

+    zorka.stringCfg(key)
+    zorka.stringCfg(key, defval)

+    zorka.listCfg(key, defv1, defv2, ...)

+These are convenience functions for accessing configuration settings from `zorka.properties` file.
+Adminstrator can place arbitrary configuration settings into `zorka.properties` and then use them in BSH scripts.
+First function `hasCfg()` checks if given setting exists in `zorka.properties` and is contains non-empty string - returns true if so, or false if not.
+There are three sets of functions for parsing boolean, integer and long and string settings.
+Those functions return parsed values or supplied values if valid settings in `zorka.properties` do not exist or are not parsable.
+Boolean parsing `boolCfg()` functions recognize `true`/`false` and `yes`/`no` values (case-insensitive).

+List parsing function `listCfg()` parses string containing comma-separated values and returns it as list of strings containing (trimmed) values.

 ## Syslog functions